repoforge/repoforge.github.com/use/index.md

 Hints:

-* Use `cat /etc/redhat-release` to find which release of EL you are using.
+* Use `cat /etc/redhat-release` to find which release of EL you are using
-* Use `uname -a` to find your processor architecture.
+* Use `uname -a` to find your processor architecture
-* Use `rpm -ivh package-filename` to install the rpmforge-release package (also works with URLs).
+* Use `rpm -ivh package-filename` to install the rpmforge-release package (also works with URLs)
 * You can use `wget` or `curl` to download the package using one of the above links if needed (for example on a server with no X Window)
-* Then you can use `yum` to install the available packages from the RepoForge repo.
+* Then you can use `yum` to install the available packages from the RepoForge repo
-* Afterward, you can disable accidental updates from the repo by setting `enabled = 0` in the repo definition file in `/etc/yum.repos.d/`.
+* Afterward, you can disable accidental updates from the repo by setting `enabled = 0` in the repo definition file in `/etc/yum.repos.d/`